pavlobaron/riak_mongo/README.md

 	> x = db.things.findOne()
 	> x.a = 2
 	> db.things.update({_id:x._id}, x, false)

+The JavaScript test suite included with the mongo source distribution is also integrated and runnable with riak_mongo.
+You need to do following:

+    $ cd test
+    $ ./init.sh
+    $ ./test.sh update.js

+Before you can use the suite, you need to initialize it.
+The JS code will be checked out of the Mongo github repository.
+You need this step only once.
+After that, you only need to call test.sh.
+It's parameter is the name of the test JS included with the Mongo distribution.
+Look in your test/mongo/jstests folder to find the tests you can run.

 No auth, SSL and no IPv6 are considered yet.